-A dynamical system is a four-tuple $\{T, X, A, S\}$ where T denotes time, X is the state space (a metric space) with metric d), A is the set of initial states and S denotes a family of motions.
-When $T = R^+ = [0, \infty)$ we speak of a continuous-time dynamical system and when $T = N = \{0, 1, 2, ...\}$ we speak of a discrete-time dynamical system.
-(For any motion $x(., x_0, t_0) \in S$ , we have $x(t_0, x_0, t_0) = x_0 \in A \subset X$ and $x(t, x_0, t_0) \in X$ for all $t \in [t_0, t_1) \cap T$ , $t_1 > t_0$ , where $t_1$ may be finite or infinite.
-The set of motions S is obtained by varying $(t_0, x_0)$ over $(T \times A)$ .)
+A dynamical system is a four-tuple $\{T, X, A, S\}$ where T denotes time, X is the state space (a metric space with metric d), A is the set of initial states and S denotes a family of motions.
+When $T = R^+ = [0,\infty)$ we speak of a continuoustime dynamical system and when T = N = $\{0, 1, 2, ...\}$ we speak of a discrete-time dynamical system.
+(For any motion $x(., x_0, t_0) \in S$, we have $x(t_0, x_0, t_0) = x_0 \in A \subset X$ and $x(t, x_0, t_0) \in X$ for all $t \in [t_0, t_1) \cap T$, $t_1 > t_0$, where t_1 may be finite or infinite.
+The set of motions S is obtained by varying (t_0, x_0) over $(T \times A)$.)
 When X is a finite-dimensional normed linear space, we speak of finite-dimensional dynamical systems, and otherwise, of infinite-dimensional dynamical systems.
-Also, when all motions in a continuous-time dynamical system are continuous with respect to t (relative to the metric d for X), we speak of a continuous dynamical system and when one or more of the motions are not continuous with respect to t, we speak of a discontinuous dynamical system (DDS).
-Finite-dimensional dynamical systems may be determined, e.g., by the solutions of ordinary differential equations, ordinary differential inequalities, difference equations, difference inequalities, and the like, while infinite-dimensional dynamical systems may be determined, e.g., by the solutions of differential-difference equations, functional differential equations, Volterra integrodifferential equations, various classes of partial differential equations, and so forth.
+Also, when all motions in a continuoustime dynamical system are continuous with respect to t (relative to the metric d for X), we speak of a continuous dynamical system and when one or more of the motions are not continuous with respect to t, we speak of a discontinuous dynamical system (DDS).
+Finite-dimensional dynamical systems may be determined, e.g., by the solutions of ordinary differential equations, ordinary differential inequalities, difference equations, difference inequalities, and the like, while infinite-dimensional dynamical systems may be determined, e.g., by the solutions of differentialdifference equations, functional differential equations, Volterra integrodifferential equations, various classes of partial differential equations, and so forth.
 Additionally, there are dynamical systems whose motions are not determined by classical equations or inequalities of the type enumerated above (e.g., certain classes of discrete event systems whose motions are characterized by Petri nets, Boolean logic elements, and the like).
-The stability analysis of discrete-time dynamical systems and continuous dynamical systems of the type enumerated above is a mature subject and is addressed, e.g., in
+The stability analysis of discrete-time dynamical systems and continuous dynamical systems of the type enumerated above is a mature subject and is addressed, e.g., in [Hahn 1967], [Michel et al. 2001], [Zubov 1964].

-Discontinuous dynamical systems (DDS) arise in the modeling process of a variety of systems, including hybrid dynamical systems, discrete event systems, switched systems, intelligent control systems, systems subjected to impulsive effects, and the like (see., e.g., [3]-[10]).
-The stability analysis of such systems has thus far been concerned primarily with finite dimensional dynamical systems (defined on $X = \mathbb{R}^n$ with metric generated by the Euclidean norm) determined by ordinary differential equations; however, stability results for general DDS defined on metric space (i.e., X is an arbitrary metric space) have also been established [3], [4], [6], [7].
+Discontinuous dynamical systems (DDS) arise in the modeling process of a variety of systems, including hybrid dynamical systems, discrete event systems, switched systems, intelligent control systems, systems subjected to impulsive effects, and the like (see., e.g., [Bainov et al. 1989], [Branicky 1998], [DeCarlo et al. 2000], [Liberzon et al. 1999], [Michel 1999], [Michel et al. 1999], [Michel et al. 2001], [Ye et al. 1998]).
+The stability analysis of such systems has thus far been concerned primarily with finite dimensional dynamical systems (defined on $X = \mathbb{R}^n$ with metric generated by the Euclidean norm) determined by ordinary differential equations; however, stability results for general DDS defined on metric space (i.e., X is an arbitrary metric space) have also been established [Michel 1999], [Michel et al. 1999], [Michel et al. 2001], [Ye et al. 1998].
 In principle, these results provide a general basis for the analysis of DDS determined by the various types of equations and inequalities enumerated earlier.
 However, the applications of these results to specific classes of DDS, especially infinite dimensional systems, are normally not entirely straightforward, and usually require further analysis.
-(This is also the case for continuous infinite dimensional dynamical systems (see, e.g., [1]-[3])).
+(This is also the case for continuous infinite dimensional dynamical systems (see, e.g., [Hahn 1967], [Michel et al. 2001], [Zubov 1964])).